jessicatarra/jessicatarra/README.md

 ### Hi there 👋

 Hello, I'm Jessica.
-I'm from Cartagena, Colombia and currently living in Rio de Jnaeiro, Brazil.
+I'm from Cartagena, Colombia and currently living in Rio de Janeiro, Brazil.
 I'm a Front-end Developer who is excited about being part of the future tech solutions that will help LATAM grow.

 Enjoying learning and improving everyday my JavaScript/React skills through videos / books and articles in English, Portuguese and Spanish.